Nickje2000/Nickje2000/README.md

-# Hi!:wave:
+# Hi!👋
-My name is nick, i am a enthusiastic developer from the Netherlands.:netherlands:
-I am most interested in game development but also like to mess around with web development.
+My name is nick, i am a enthusiastic developer from the Netherlands.🇳🇱 I am most interested in game development but also like to mess around with web development.
 Below are the tools and langauges i use most: